initia-labs/core-indexer/dockerfiles/README.md

 - If you need to change `CLAIM_CHECK_BUCKET` value in the `.env` file, update the `.storage/claim_check_bucket` directory accordingly.

 3. Update the `block_height` value
-- Modify the `block_height` value if you want to change the starting block height.
+- Modify the `block_height` value in `init/init.sql` if you want to change the starting block height.
 - Default: 2797040

 ### Run